Crypto terminology, decoded.

 Open Interest

-The total number of outstanding derivative contracts (not yet closed or settled).
+Open interest is the total number of active derivative contracts that have not yet been closed or settled.

 Opt-in RBF